SolraBizna/testc/README.md

 In `<sys/user.h>` is a global, `u`.
 In that global is a field, `u_procp`.
 If you save the value of this, and return 0, you can later pass that saved `u_procp` value as the first parameter to `selwakeup` (where the second parameter is some flag, 0 works), then the process that was `select`ing on you will wake up.

+If you don't want to implement wakeups, just implement a stub `select` function that always returns 1.
+This will prevent non-blocking IO with your device from being possible.
+Depending on what kind of device it is, that may be just fine.

+(What should you do if there's an exception select?
+I don't know.
+To be honest, I'm not even sure what it'd be used for. `testc` just returns 0 in that case, but always returning 1 instead is probably safer.)

 ## `ioctl`

 Include `<sys/ioctl.h>`.
-Define your `ioctl` with `_IOR` if it's like a read, `_IOW` if it's like a write, `_IOWR` if it's like both.
+Define `ioctl` request numbers with `_IOR` if the request is like a read, `_IOW` if it's like a write, `_IOWR` if it's like both.
 (It would have been `_IORW` but "stdio got there first".)
-First parameter is (usually) a character constant, second parameter is a small ID number, combined they form a unique ioctl number.
+First parameter is (usually) a character constant, second parameter is a small ID number, combined they form a unique ioctl request number.
 Third parameter is the type being read/written, often an `int`, sometimes a `struct`.

 Your `ioctl` function will receive four parameters.
 First is a `dev_t`.
-Second is the ioctl number.
+Second is the ioctl request number.
 Third is a pointer to the type you gave as the third parameter to `_IO*`.
 Fourth is "arg", I honestly don't know what it's for.
 You do the read/write/action/whatever, return 0 for success or some errno code for failure.
 If the command is unrecognized, return `EINVAL`.

+It's possible to make ioctl requests accept arbitrarily-long inputs and produce arbitrarily-long outputs, but you need to take greater care in defining (and decoding!?) your ioctl numbers, and... that's starting to sound a lot like something you should be implementing in terms of `read` or `write` instead.

-## Slot identification, interrupts...
+## Slot identification, interrupts, making simple non-blocking IO work...

 ¯\\_(ツ)_/¯

 This test driver requires [my paravirtualized framebuffer](https://github.com/SolraBizna/mac_qfb_driver) to be in NuBus slot C. It will only be picked up by `autoconfig` if the card is installed, and it will only be able to do its debug output if the card is in slot `C` (otherwise it'll bus error).
 There are ways to receive slot interrupts, and to find out which slots exist and are your card, but I haven't gone digging for them yet so I don't know what they are.

+As for how to make `write()` or `read()` block if no data is available, I'm sure it's possible (since ttys do it) but I haven't dug for that either.

 # Legalese